 Enjoy a beachfront, retired life of something near luxury on little more than a modest pension on this Caribbean island, with private villas available in the vibrant community of Las Terrenas, which has a wide mix of British and European ex-pats, for around £200,000.

-Among the beautiful natural highlights of this lush, mountainous island is Pico Duarte, the highest peak in the Caribbean, at more than 10,000 feet.
+Among the beautiful natural highlights of this lush, mountainous country is Pico Duarte, the highest peak in the Caribbean, at more than 10,000 feet.

-Though its economy and property prices took a serious tumble after the 2008 financial crisis, Spain is now one of the fastest-growing economies in Europe.
+Though its economy and property prices took a serious tumble after the 2008 financial crisis, Spain recovered but growth has slowed recently.
 But you can still pick up a house or apartment for considerably less than they cost at the peak of the Spanish property boom, so there’s real value for money to be found.

 The warm, pleasant climate remains the same as ever and there are numerous areas that are full of British retirees, particularly along the Mediterranean coast.